guihao-liang/my-blog-notes/misc/20-04-11-aws-s3-retry.md

             response->SetClientErrorType(CoreErrors::NETWORK_CONNECTION);
 ```

-2. decide from HTTP response code if http response body is empty.
+2. decide from HTTP response code if HTTP response body is empty.

-You can check [IsRetryableHttpResponseCode][1] implementation for details.
+Check [IsRetryableHttpResponseCode][1] implementation for details.

-3. Decide from expcetion names returned from server side.
+3. Decide from exception names returned from server-side.

-From the code above, `GetErrorMarshaller` returns a  `AWSErrorMarshaller`, which reads HTTP response body and parse the XML payload to get exception name and message.
-Then, it uses base class `AWSErrorMarshaller` to parse the server side response code and error message.
+From the code above, `GetErrorMarshaller` returns an `AWSErrorMarshaller`, which reads the HTTP response body and parse the XML payload to get exception name and message.
+Then, it uses base class `AWSErrorMarshaller` to parse the server-side response code and error message.
 Well, why exception name and message instead of error code?
-I guess the AWS server side Java code uses exception style, whereas this Cpp client uses no-exception (error handling) style.
+I guess the AWS server-side Java code uses exception style, whereas this Cpp client uses no-exception (error handling) style.

 ```cpp
 AWSError<CoreErrors> AWSErrorMarshaller::Marshall(const Aws::String& exceptionName, const Aws::String& message) const